DrRamm/esp2jpg/README.md

 https://coderwall.com/p/kh5ura/photoshop-eps-to-jpg-batch-processing

 ## Features:
-	* Grabs all EPS out of a Folder
+	* Grabs all EPS out of a Folder and subfolders
 	* Rasterizes it depending on your set dimensions and quality (Different Settings for Portrait, Landscape and Quadratic Pictures possible)
-	* Saves the EPS-Files as JPG to another Folder
 	* Only throws a popup when it 's done or failed
 	* Profit